chitraflorid/angular-routing/readme.md

 The process of requiring dependencies in Angular is called **dependency injection**.
 It's an extremely important part of Angular since this framework is all about modules being dependent on other modules.

-What happens if we were to remove the Array all together?
+***Q:*** What happens if we were to remove the Array all together?

-We get an error.
+>We get an error.
 In order to create a module we have to specify the number of dependencies it has, even if that number is zero.

 ***A `.module` with an array creates a new module; without an array it looks up an existing module of that name.***